 In no case shall an Incomplete on the record at the time a degree is granted be subsequently changed to any other grade.

 An Incomplete grade does not count for registered hours nor in computation of grade-point averages.

-X An instructor may submit a grade of "X" for a student if, for whatever reason, the student's grade is not available when the grades for the class are submitted.
+X - An instructor may submit a grade of "X" for a student if, the student's grade is not available when the grades for the class are submitted due to Student Code.
 The student does not receive credit for the course until a numerical grade is turned in.
 Also, if an instructor has not turned in any grade by the time grade reports are printed, an "X" will be recorded until the grade is submitted.
 If the instructor never turns in a grade, the X remains on the transcript.
 The GPA is not affected and no credit is granted.

 Credit/No Credit-Only as a Course Option